 How to Make a Big Design Statement on Your Walls

-While that geometric wallpaper or metallic paint finish is to die for, is it worth taking the risk?
-You could be making costly mistake and one you might not like once it’s up on your walls.
-The safe alternative is neutral paint but that’s pretty boring.
-If you’re a bit skittish about infusing your home with color and pattern take a hint from the pros and start small on the walls to build up your confidence.
+While that geometric wallpaper and metallic paint finish are to die for, are they worth the risk?
+You could be making a costly mistake, and one you might not like once it’s up on your walls.
+The safe alternative is neutral paint, but that’s pretty boring.
+If you’re a bit skittish about infusing your home with color and pattern, take a hint from the pros and start small on the walls to build up your confidence.

 Hang Wallpaper Where You’d Least Expect

-Here’s the perfect way to test the waters.
-Buy a single roll and cover a small area like the back wall of a bookcase, the inside of a closet or glass front kitchen cabinets.
+This is the perfect way to test the waters.
+Buy a single roll and cover a small area like the back wall of a bookcase, the inside of a closet, or the back walls of glass front kitchen cabinets.
 It will provide a harmless pop of color and will give you a chance to get used to the print.
 Another option is to cover a nook or niche to add a cozy feel to a room.

 Experiment with Color